muratk5n/thirdwave/en/index.md

 H2 Central: "Dutch shipping company Future Proof Shipping (FPS) officially launched the first hydrogen-powered zero-emissions inland container ship, H2 Barge 1, in Rotterdam, the Netherlands.
 Earlier in the week, Nike introduced the H2 Barge 1 at its European Logistics Campus in Laakdal, Belgium"

 ---

+Now they blame Putin of course for doing something they themselves would have done *ten times over* had the situation been reversed, if not preemptively.
+Forget Soviets around Cuba in 1962, how did US handle the French in Mexico in 1861?
+That's right - not with open arms.

+---